-Excused absences are those where the student was on official school business or when the absence was due to one of the following reasons and the student brings a written statement to the principal or designee upon his/her return to school from the parent or legal guardian stating such reason.
-A written statement presented for an absence having occurred more than five (5) school days prior to its presentation will not be accepted:

-- 1. The student's illness or when attendance could jeopardize the health of other students.
-A maximum of six (6) such days are allowed per semester unless the condition(s) causing such absences is of a chronic or recurring nature, is medically documented, and approved by the principal. - 2.
-Death or serious illness in their immediate family; - 3.
-Observance of recognized holidays observed by the student's faith; - 4.
-Attendance at an appointment with a government agency; - 5.
-Attendance at a medical appointment; - 6.
-Exceptional circumstances with prior approval of the principal; - 7.
-Participation in an FFA, FHA, or 4-H sanctioned activity; - 8.
-Participation in the election poll workers program for high school students. - 9.
+Excused absences are those where the student was on official school business or when the absence was due to one of the following reasons The student's illness or when attendance could jeopardize the health of other students.
+A maximum of six (6) such days are allowed per semester unless the condition(s) causing such absences is of a chronic or recurring nature, is medically documented, and approved by the principal.

+Death or serious illness in their immediate family;

+Observance of recognized holidays observed by the student's faith;

+Attendance at an appointment with a government agency;

+Attendance at a medical appointment;

+Exceptional circumstances with prior approval of the principal;

+Participation in an FFA, FHA, or 4-H sanctioned activity;

+Participation in the election poll workers program for high school students.

 Absences granted to allow a student to visit his/her parent or legal guardian who is a member of the military and been called to active duty, is on leave from active duty, or has returned from deployment to a combat zone or combat support posting.
-The number of additional excused absences shall be at the discretion of the superintendent or designee. - 10.
-Absences granted, at the Superintendent's discretion, to seventeen (17) year-old students who join the Arkansas National Guard while in eleventh grade to complete basic combat training between grades eleven (11) and (12). - 11.
+The number of additional excused absences shall be at the discretion of the superintendent or designee.

+Absences granted, at the Superintendent's discretion, to seventeen (17) year-old students who join the Arkansas National Guard while in eleventh grade to complete basic combat training between grades eleven (11) and (12).
 Absences for students excluded from school by the Arkansas Department of Health during a disease outbreak because the student has an immunization waiver or whose immunizations are not up to date.